RenchTG/PBJar_CTF_Writeups/Not_Baby_Fixed/README.md

 	phi *= (num - 1)
 ```

-Then I just calculate d value with standard RSA, so e^-1 mod phi.
+#### Then I just calculate d value with standard RSA, so e^-1 mod phi.
 I think this can also be achieved with the pycrypto inverse function with inverse (e, phi).

 ```python
 d = pow(e, -1, phi)
 ```

-Then find the message, again with standard RSA protocol, so our cyphertext^d mod n.
+#### Then find the message, again with standard RSA protocol, so our cyphertext^d mod n.

 ```python
 m = pow(ct, d, n)
 ```

-Then I just run the long_to_bytes function to convert the message from numbers to readable text and voila, we have our flag.
+#### Then I just run the long_to_bytes function to convert the message from numbers to readable text and voila, we have our flag.

 ```python
 flag = long_to_bytes(m)
 print(flag)
 ```

-Quickly to explain my previous note the phi function isn't calculated simply by getting the product of every prime factor - 1 it is actually calculated wtih phi(p^e) = p^(e-1) * (p-1) p being the prime and e being the exponent.
-Sometimes though you won't get any primes with an exponent larger than 1 so the beginning part of the phi function which is p^(e-1) will just end up equalling 1, so all you have to really solve for is (p-1).
+#### Quickly to explain my previous note the phi function isn't calculated simply by getting the product of every prime factor - 1 it is actually calculated wtih:

+`phi(p^e) = p^(e-1) * (p-1) p being the prime and e being the exponent`

+#### Sometimes though you won't get any primes with an exponent > 1 so the beginning part of the phi function which is p^(e-1) will just end up equalling 1, so all you have to really solve for is (p-1).
 In this problem there was a prime factor of 2^4, but I was too lazy to write an actually good script so when I solved the phi function by hand with 2^4 I found that it would end up multiplying phi by 8, so in my nums array I just lazily added a factor of 9 so that when phi was multiplied by (num - 1) the 9 would multiply phi by 8.
 If you want a much better way of doing this I'd recommend checking out https://hackmd.io/Dy_A6F9fQTikEtHMEKcZ1Q?view this persons write-up has a much better and more dynamic way to calculate phi that will work with multiple factors with exponents > 1.
-Also funny enough this was the only write-up I could find that solved the challenge with the intended solutionso kudos to them.
-However, as a beginner reading that write-up I thought it could use a little more explanationto help people trying to learn which I tried to achieve in this write-up.
-Anyways I'm done blabbering now here's the flag that is printed when I run my solve.py script.
+Also funny enough this was the only write-up I could find that solved the challenge with the intended solution so kudos to them.
+However, as a beginner reading that write-up I thought it could use a little more explanation to help beginners trying to learn which I tried to achieve in this write-up.

+#### Anyways I'm done blabbering now here's the flag that is printed when I run my solve.py script.

 ### Flag: flag{plz_n0_guess_sum_of_a_b_c_d1vides_n}